-BORDER: Shows a border around the canvas.
+BORDER: (Windows Only) Shows a border around the canvas.
 It can only be changed before the element is mapped.
-This attribute does not work on Motif.
 Default: "YES".

 EXPAND: The default value is "YES".

 DRAWSIZE: The size of the drawing area in pixels.
 In Motif this is identical to RASTERSIZE.
 In Windows it is obtained from the canvas client area since it may contains a border.